raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 It is easy to write a function that recognizes valid regex given any regex engine: Give the engine the regex, and see if it returns an error.
 That is practical, but unsatisfying.
 All it tells us is that a Turing Machine can be devised to recognize regexen.
 But not all flavours of regexen are as powerful as Turing Machines.

-It is far more interesting to ask if a machine defined by a particular flavour of regex can recognize valid examples of that particular flavour.
+It is far more interesting to ask if a machine defined by a particular flavour of regex can recognize valid examples of that particular flavour for regexen.
 Regexen were originally called "regular expressions," because they could recognize regular languges.
 Regular languages could be recognized by finite state automata, thus the original regexen described finite state automata.

 But just because a flavour of regex only describes finite state automata, does not mean that descriptions of those regexen can be recognized by finite state automata.
 Consider, for example, a flavour of regex that permits characters (such as `a`, `b`, `c`, ..., `x`, `y`, `z`), the wildcard operator `.`, the zero-or more operator `*`, and non-capturing groups `(?: ... )`.
 Here's an example of such a regex: